fkirc/attranslate/README.md

 - Flat or nested JSON
 - Flat or nested YAML
 - PO/POT-files
-- Android-XML and other semi-flat XMLs
+- Android-XML or any other XMLs with text-contents
 - iOS-Strings
 - Flutter-ARB